Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

 The outline of the paper is as follows: In Section \ref{sec:2}, we introduce Glauber+Zero-range process in detail.
 In particular, we describe a class of invariant measures $\nu_\rho$ (cf. \eqref{eq:3.2}), and a spectral gap assumption (SP) for the Zero-range part, and then specify a proper choice of the creation and annihilation rates for the Glauber part, favoring two levels of mass density (cf. \eqref{eq:2c+} and \eqref{eq:2c-}), so that the corresponding macroscopic reaction function $f$ satisfies a form of balanced bistability, matched to the nonlinear diffusion term $\Delta \varphi(u)$ obtained from the Zero-range part (cf. condition (BS)).

 Our main result on the direct passage from the microscopic system to the continuum interface flow is formulated in Theorem \ref{mainthm}.
-Its proof, given in Section \ref{sec:2.3}, relies on two theorems: Theorem \ref{thm:EstHent}, which is probabilistic, stating that the microscopic system is close to that of a discretized reaction-diffusion equation, and Theorem \ref{PDEthm}, which is more PDE related, stating that the discrete PDE evolution is close to the continuum interface flow.
-Theorem \ref{thm:EstHent} follows as a combination of the relative entropy method developed in Section \ref{sec:4} and a Boltzmann-Gibbs principle stated in Subsection \ref{BG_statement} and proved in Section \ref{BG_section}.
-On the other hand, Theorem \ref{PDEthm} is shown via PDE arguments for the sharp interface limit continuous Allen-Cahn equation with nonlinear diffusion operator, in terms of `generation' and `propagation' of the interface phenomena, in Section \ref{sec:6.3}.
+Its proof, given in Section \ref{sec:2.3}, relies on two theorems: Theorem \ref{thm:EstHent}, which is probabilistic, stating that the microscopic system is close to that of a discretized reaction-diffusion equation, and Theorem \ref{PDEthm}, which is PDE related, stating that the discrete PDE evolution is close to the continuum interface flow.
+Theorem \ref{thm:EstHent} follows as a combination of the relative entropy method developed in Section \ref{sec:4} and a Boltzmann-Gibbs principle stated in Section \ref{BG_statement} and proved in Section \ref{BG_section}.
+On the other hand, Theorem \ref{PDEthm} is shown via PDE arguments for the sharp interface limit in terms of `generation' and `propagation' of the interface phenomena, in Section \ref{sec:6.3}.

-In Section \ref{sec:3}, we develop, in addition to stating the Boltzmann-Gibbs principle, some preliminary results for the discrete PDE, namely a comparison theorem, a priori energy estimates, and $L^\infty$-bounds on discrete derivatives.
-Some proofs of these last bounds are deferred to Section \ref{proof of Lemma lem:3.3-a}.
+In Section \ref{sec:3}, we develop, in addition to stating the Boltzmann-Gibbs principle, some preliminary results for the discrete PDE, namely a comparison theorem, a priori energy estimates, and $L^\infty$-bounds on discrete derivatives due to Nash and Schauder estimates shown in \cite{FS}.